software-mansion/protostar/website/docs/cairo-1/05-testing/01-unit-testing.md

 ---

 # Unit testing
 Protostar lets you test standalone cairo functions.
 This technique is referred to as unit testing.
-You should write as many unit tests as possible as these are **much faster than [integration tests](./02-integration-testing.md)
+You should write as many unit tests as possible as these are **much faster** than [integration tests](./02-integration-testing.md).

 ## Writing your first test